-Course No. Subject Grade Credits 2839-2 ENERGY AND POWER OF TRANSPORTATION SYSTEMS 9-10 1 2840-4 AUTOMOTIVE TECHNOLOGY I: Maintenance & Light Repair 10-11 2 2841-4 AUTOMOTIVE TECHNOLOGY II: Automotive Service 12 2

-2839-2 Energy and Power of Transportation Systems Grade Placement: 9-10 Prerequisite: None Credit: 1 The businesses and industries of the Transportation, Distribution and Logistics cluster are rapidly expanding to provide new career opportunities.
-Students will need to understand the interaction between various vehicle systems, the logistics used to move goods and services to consumers and the components of transportation infrastructure.
-Performance requirements will include academic and technical skills.
-Students prepared to meet the expectations of employers in this industry must be able to interact and relate to others and understand the technologies used in order to provide products and services in a timely manner.
-The increasing demand for employees will provide growth potential 2840-4 Automotive Technology I Grade Placement: 10-11 Prerequisite: None Recommended Prerequisite: Energy and Power of Transportation Systems Credit: 2 Automotive services include knowledge of the function of the major automotive systems and the principles of diagnosing and servicing these systems.
-Automotive Technology students gain knowledge and skills in the repair, maintenance, and diagnosis of vehicle systems.
-This study allows students to reinforce, apply and transfer academic knowledge and skills to a variety of interesting and relevant activities, problems, and settings.
-The focus of this course is to teach the theory of operation of automotive vehicle systems and associated repair practices.
-2841-4 Automotive Technology II Grade Placement:11-12 Prerequisite: Energy, Power and Transportation Systems & Automotive Technology I Credit: 2 (P & Advanced Course) Automotive services include knowledge of the function of the major automotive systems and the principles of diagnosing and servicing these systems.
-Automotive Technology students gain knowledge and skills in the repair, maintenance, and diagnosis of vehicle systems.
-This study allows students to reinforce, apply and transfer academic knowledge and skills to a variety of interesting and relevant activities, problems, and settings.
-The focus of this course is to teach the theory of operation of automotive vehicle systems and associated repair practices.
+Course No. Subject Grade Credits 2839/9048-2 ENERGY AND POWER OF TRANSPORTATION SYSTEMS 9-12 1 2840/9840-4 AUTOMOTIVE TECHNOLOGY I: Maintenance & Light Repair 9-12 2 2841/9035-4 AUTOMOTIVE TECHNOL E TECHNOLOGY II: Automotive Service 2 2839/9048-2 Energy Transportation Systems Grade Placement: 9-12 Prerequisite: None Credit: 1 and Power of Energy and Power of Transportation Systems will prepare student employers in this industry and to interact and relate to others.
+Stuc used to provide products and services in a timely manner.
+The bus Transportation, Distribution, and Logistics Career Cluster are rapic career and career advancement opportunities.
+Performance requirements will include academic and technical sk understand the interaction between various vehicle systems, include fuel, cooling, and electrical.
+Students will also need to understand and services to consumers, as well as the components of transport lents will learn the t sinesses and industri dly expanding to pr ills.
+Students will no ding engines, transn the logistics used to technologies ies of the ovide new eed to nissions, brakes 2840/9840-4 Automotive Technology I Grade Placement: 9-12 Prerequisite: None Recommended Prerequisite: Energy and Power of Transportation Systems Credit: 2 Automotive Technology I: Maintenance and Light Repair includes knowledge of the major automotive systems and the principles of diagnosing and servicing these systems.
+This course includes applicable safety and environmental rules and regulations.
+In Automotive Technology I: Maintenance and Light Repair, students will gain knowledge and skills in the repair, maintenance, and diagnosis of vehicle systems.
+This study will allow students to reinforce, apply, and transfer academic knowledge and skills to a variety of interesting and relevant activities, problems, and settings.
+The focus of this course is to teach safety, tool identification, proper tool use, and employability.
+2841/9035-4 Automotive T Grade Placement:11-12 Prerequisite: Energy, Power & Automotive Technology I Credit: 2 (P & Advanced Course) Automotive Technology II: Automotive Service includes knowled and the principles of diagnosing and servicing these systems.
+Automotive Technology II: Automotive Service includes applicab and regulations.
+In this course, students will gain knowledge and s and diagnosis of vehicle systems.
+This study will allow students to academic knowledge and skills to a variety of interesting and rele- settings.
+The focus of this course is to teach safety, tool id employability. ble safety and enviro skills in the repair, r preinforce, apply, a vant activities, prob onmental rules naintenance, nd transfer lems, and